-The Commission notes that some jurisdictions regulate the prices offered to all small customers, for example, as currently applies in Queensland.
-Other jurisdictions, such as Victoria, have in place a regulated "safety net" tariff that consumers can opt to move away from.
+&lt;sup>8 The Commission notes that some jurisdictions regulate the prices offered to all small customers, for example, as currently applies in Tasmania.
+Other jurisdictions, such as Queensland, have in place a regulated "notified electricity price" that consumers can opt to move away from, and small customers may choose to go back to.
 References in the Statement of Approach to "retail price regulation" (or similar terminology) should be taken to refer to all forms of tariff regulation, however, the Commission further notes that the operation and competitive effect of different jurisdictional regimes will vary.